From LLMs to MLLMs to Agents: A Survey of Emerging Paradigms in Jailbreak Attacks and Defenses within LLM Ecosystem: Defense Methods

 \subsubsection{Hybrid Strategy Defense}

 Currently, defense frameworks that integrate multiple strategies remain the most effective and robust solutions.
-Ding et al. \cite{ding2024wolf} propose a novel defense strategy based on analyzing the priority of LLM prompt processing.
-Some studies reveal significant vulnerabilities in existing LLM defense mechanisms when handling rewritten and nested jailbreak prompts.
-To address this, they introduce the following defense scheme: 1.
-Implement a safety-first prompting mechanism that guides the model to prioritize response safety through preemptive security review; 2.
-Integrate a harmfulness classifier to accurately detect potential jailbreak prompts; 3.
-Employ supervised fine-tuning (SFT) techniques to enhance the model’s robustness against specific jailbreak scenarios.
-Technically, Ding et al. use the Perplexity Filter \cite{jain2023baseline} as the core detection tool, setting the window size to 10 and adopting the maximum perplexity of prompt window slices in the harmful behavior dataset as the threshold.
-Perplexity calculation is based on the GPT-2 model.
-Additionally, they incorporate the RA-LLM \cite{cao2023defending} framework, experimentally determining the optimal parameters: dropout rate set to 0.3, candidate count to 5, and decision threshold to 0.2.
-Chan et al. \cite{chan2023detection} propose three detection and defense mechanisms against system message attacks, including inserting reference keys, using a second LLM as an evaluator, and introducing self-reminders.
-Reference keys serve to identify potential tampering, the evaluator LLM compares the original and current instructions to detect anomalies, and self-reminders prompt the assistant to follow the initially set instructions before user input.
-These methods effectively identify and resist system message attacks, ensuring the accuracy and reliability of virtual assistant responses.
+Ding et al. \cite{ding2024wolf} propose a defense strategy based on analyzing the priority of LLM prompt processing.
+They address vulnerabilities in existing defenses against rewritten and nested jailbreak prompts by introducing: 1) a safety-first prompting mechanism to prioritize response safety, 2) a harmfulness classifier to detect jailbreak prompts, and 3) supervised fine-tuning (SFT) to enhance robustness.
+At the technical implementation level, they employ the Perplexity Filter \cite{jain2023baseline} as the core detection tool, using the maximum perplexity of prompt window slices from the harmful behavior dataset as the decision threshold.
+Meanwhile, they introduce the RA-LLM framework \cite{cao2023defending} and determine the optimal parameter configuration through experiments.
+Chan et al. \cite{chan2023detection} propose three defense mechanisms against system message attacks: 1) inserting reference keys to identify tampering, 2) using a second LLM as an evaluator to detect anomalies, and 3) introducing self-reminders to ensure the assistant follows initial instructions.
+These methods effectively protect against system message attacks, ensuring response accuracy.